NVIDIA/NVFlare/research/fed-sm/README.md

 This example illustrates the personalized federated learning algorithm [FedSM](https://arxiv.org/abs/2203.10144) accepted to [CVPR2022](https://cvpr2022.thecvf.com/).
 It bridges the different data distributions across clients via a SoftPull mechanism and utilizes a Super Model.

+Please note that the training of the selector model shown in this example is to predict the specific client from an input image.
+Hence, it is an extreme case of label imbalance: each local training only have access to one of the labels.
+In order to train the model successfully, the moments of Adam optimizer need to be averaged and synced together with model updates.
+This label imbalance across clients also lead to significant fluctuation of the validation curve (as shown below) before converging to high accuracy for all clients.

 ## Multi-source Prostate Segmentation
 This example uses 2D (axial slices) segmentation of the prostate in T2-weighted MRIs based on multiple datasets.